J-16 Slick

 L-123 Lazuli

-Lazuli is a dark blue semi-precious stone prized for its deep color.
-Lapis Lazuli is the full name for this stone that is called Lapis for short, the name of Lazuli's mother, Lapis (L-103).
+Lazuli is a dark blue semi-precious stone prized for it's deep color.
+Lapis Lazuli is the full name for this stone that is called Lapis for short, the name of Lazuli's mother, Lapis (L-123).
 Lazuli was born in late December 2015 into a large family group.
 The matriarch of this family is Nugget (L-55).

 Adopt